damianopetrungaro/golog/README.md

 ## Why another logger?

-Golog is designed to address mainly two issues:
+Golog is designed to address mainly an issues:

-#### Reduce the amount of PII (personally identifiable information) data in logs

-Golog exposes APIs which does not allow to simply introduce a struct or a map as part of the log fields.

-This design pushes the consumers of this library to care about PII data and pushes to reduce as much as possible the amount of data which can be logged.

-It is possible to extend the logger behavior for handling complex data type by writing custom field factory functions as shown in the customization section.
+#### Add tracing and other extra data into the logging behavior
+Golog expects to have a context passed down to the logging API.

+The `context.Context` in Go is usually the holder for tracing information and embedding one of the decorators available to the logger plugs this behavior for free in all the places where the logger is used.

 #### Add tracing and other extra data into the logging behavior